-The broholmer, which is also known as the Danish Mastiff, traces its origin from Denmark.
-They are another type of intelligent dog that are easy to take care of.
+The Broholmer, also known as the Danish Mastiff, traces its origin to Denmark.
+They are another intelligent dog that is easy to take care of.

 Broholmers are also known to be very protective of their family.
 This dog will not allow anyone to threaten its owner while in his or her presence.

-They are, however, known to bark less than a lot of dogs, a trait many people like.
-This dog is usually energetic and deserves some time each day to be spent exercising.
+However, they are known to bark less than many dogs, a trait many people like.
+This dog is usually energetic and deserves time each day to exercise.

 Broholmers can stand up to 30 inches in height.
 They can also weigh up to weights of 150 pounds when fully grown.

-If you need an obedient toy dog that won’t disappoint you, then you cannot ask for more than a Brussels griffon.
-They stand at just 10 inches and is full of loyalty, curiosity, and devotion.
+If you need an obedient toy dog that won’t disappoint you, you cannot ask for more than a Brussels griffon.
+They stand at just 10 inches, full of loyalty, curiosity, and devotion.
 They can weigh up to 10 pounds.

-Their small bodies are a perfect match for those who may require a small family pet.
-The Brussels griffon adapts quickly to apartment living and will fare well with other pets such as cats.
+Their tiny bodies perfectly match those requiring a small family pet.
+The Brussels griffon adapts quickly to apartment living and will fare well with other pets, such as cats.

 The bull terrier has its origin based in Britain.
 Its coat is dense and requires some attention when it comes to grooming.
 This dog is energetic, affectionate, confident as well as outgoing.
-They can, therefore, be well suited to serve as a companion dog.
+They can, therefore, be well suited to serve as companion dogs.

-Bull terriers have been noted to portray defiance, and will not take commands by force.
+Bull terriers have been noted to portray defiance and will not take commands by force.
 Outdoor activities and playing are some of the things that melt their hearts.
-Bullterriers love their food and hates to run on an empty stomach.
+Bull terriers love their food and hate to run on an empty stomach.
 Their rear is complemented by a slender tail that looks strong.
 The bull Terrier weighs 65 pounds and can stand up to 25 inches.

 The bulldog is also known as the British bulldog.
 This dog displays a distinctively wrinkled face.
-They have a short, smooth coat that is also closely fitting.
-The coat mainly comes in red, white, and brindle.
+They have a short, smooth coat that is also close-fitting.
+The skin mainly comes in red, white, and brindle.

-The bulldog is also known to get along well with kids and other dogs due to their social nature.
-Grooming for this dog must be put in place, especially around the places with wrinkles to keep them neat and presentable.
+The bulldog is known to get along well with kids and other dogs due to their social nature.
+Grooming for this dog must be put in place, especially around the areas with wrinkles, to keep them neat and presentable.

 Bulldogs can weigh 55 pounds and stands up to 24 inches.

-The bullmastiff has a kind look that will make you fall in love with it automatically.
+The bullmastiff has a kind look that automatically makes you fall in love.
 The bullmastiff is classified as a working dog.
 Their elegant coat comes in red, fawn, and brindle.

-This dog is known to have originated from Britain, where they were domesticated.
+This dog is known to have originated in Britain, where they were domesticated.
 Bullmastiffs are strong, agile, and ambitious.
 They are an affectionate dog that loves the company of humans.
-This dog weighs up to130 pounds.
+This dog weighs up to 130 pounds.